Skip to Content

 Almost Everything Was a “Quick Hitter”

-A common theme across exhibits, there’s not much of a reason to hang out and watch many of the displays beyond a couple of minutes.
+A common theme across the exhibits is that there’s not much reason to hang out and watch for more than a couple of minutes.

 Even my favorite visuals (like “Wave”, “Waterfall Infinite”, and “Beach”) were repetitive and grew boring rather quickly.